binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ![](images/ThreatTags/difficult-uncommon-average-severe.png)

 This attack affects any domain name lookup, including email.
-This type of attack can allow an intermediary to intercept and read all company emails for example, completely destroying any competitive advantage.
-The victim may never know it has happened.
+This type of attack can allow an intermediary to intercept and read all of a companies emails for example, which completely destroys any competitive advantage.
+The victim may never know this has happened.
 DNS spoofing refers to an end goal rather than a specific type of attack.
 There are many ways to spoof a name server.

 * Compromise the name server itself, potentially through its own vulnerabilities, the ([Kaminsky bug](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-1447) for example)
 * Poison the cache of the name server